cssnr/playdrift-extension/README.md

 3. Robot Players

 Not sure if done by PlayDrift or externally but many of the players on this site are not humans, but robots.
-What I have noticed is
-these bots play the game manually (by posting directly to the /action endpoint), and also send the "Joined the game." message to new roms when they join.
-Not sure if they are using the client at that point, or trying to mimic the client.
-Either way...
+At a glance these bots play the game manually and send the "Joined the game" message to new roms when they join.
+They can also play any domino they want on the first round of 4 and hold on to the 6/6 since they play manually.

 > **Solution:** These bots can't win more than 1/3 games and all have a win rate around 35%.
 The feature to Auto Kick players
 > below a set win rate (recommended at 40%) will kick almost all the bots, plus a couple humans that only win 1/3 games.